mambusskruj/mambusskruj.github.io/content/posts/pub-neovim-for-markdown.md

 	  - $0
 ```

-It's not much, but have everything I need and doesn't overfill my autocompletion pop-up with suggestions.
+It's not much, but I have everything I need.
+Additionally, the small amount of snippets doesn't overfill the autocompletion pop-up with suggestions.

 ## Render images in editor